Made with olive oil, garlic, and Parmesan cheese, Oven Roasted Asparagus is an absolutely delicious, easy side dish.

 Roasting the asparagus makes the center tender, and the ends a bit crispy.
 As it roasts, the natural sugars are developed and the slightly bitter flavor that asparagus can have is mellowed out completely.

-The baked asparagus is crispy, tender, salty, acidic, fresh, and tangy.
+Roasted asparagus is crispy, tender, salty, acidic, fresh, and tangy.
 While the preparation is simple, the end result is a masterpiece.